doublesecretagency/craft-notifier/docs/messages/edit-template.md

 # Editing the Template

-Your message template can be configured however you see fit.
-The template is a normal Twig environment, so it's possible to use `extends` and `include` tags just as you typically would.
+Message templates can be configured however you see fit.
+Each template is a normal Twig environment, so you can use `extends`, `include`, or any other tags just as you typically would.

 ## Variables